blocknetdx/documentation/docs/service-nodes/xcloud-configuration.md

     The setting hierarchy from highiest priority to lowest priority is as follows: *Service Settings > [Main] > default*.
 The higher priority settings override the lower priority settings.

+!!! tip "Tip: Add comments for service parameters and description."
+	So a user knows *what* the service is, use public comments to provide a description!
+	Example: `#Description: Retrieve stock price data any stock listed on Nasdaq.`

+	So a user knows *how* to use the service, add information on the parameters.
+	Example: `#Parameters: getStockPrice [ticker]`

+	There will be dedicated description and help settings added as official support.

 ### Docker
 After creating the file, you will need to add the settings and configurations.
 Here is an example service config file: